Lakens/Equivalence-Testing-for-Psychological-Science/abstract.md

 whether observed effects are surprisingly closer to zero, assuming there was an effect the consider meaningful.
-We explain a range of approaches to determine the SESOI in psychological science, and provide detailed examples of how equivalence tests should be performed and reported.ea
+We explain a range of approaches to determine the SESOI in psychological science, and provide detailed examples of how equivalence tests should be performed and reported.ea t